Research Degrees in Continental Philosophy

 For both the direct PhD route, and the Mphil/PhD route there is a set of relatively modest ‘taught’ requirement: all new research students will be required to undertake a series of induction workshops which explain procedures, regulations, standards, introduce resources available to you, and give practical advice about the first stages of your doctoral study.
 In addition, you will be required to take several professional development workshops throughout each year of your study, ranging from research methods training to careers guidance.
 [Notes: this paragraph was rewritten in November 2015 to accord with new research degrees regulations.
 The previous Research Methods course is being withdrawn in favour of this continuous program of induction and development workshops.]

 Domestic students (defined as either from the UK or the EU) can enroll as either part-time or full-time.
-With a very few exceptions, international students are always full-time (but please see the new distance learning route below).
+With a very few exceptions, international students who come to the UK must be full-time; distance learning international students can be either.
 Staffordshire is a pioneer of part-time postgraduate provision.
 Many of our part-time research students choose this mode of study because they have a career and/or a family which consumes much of their time and energy.
 Also, these individuals may need to go for weeks or months without devoting significant energy to their research projects (e.g. during school holidays); while other times may be able to devote all their spare resources to it.
 Such variation is easily accommodated within part-time study.
 However, part-time students are not ‘second-class’ citizens.
 On the contrary, we arrange departmental affairs flexibly in order to allow all students to get as much as they can out of the experience.
 Part-time is defined as an average of 15-20 hours of study per week; full time as an average of 30-35 hours.
 By ‘study’ is meant anything related to your PhD – so this could be reading, writing, working on a your foreign language facility, attending a course or a conference, contributing to a discussion group, etc. Notice also that this is an average – this means that some weeks may be ‘light’ (or even a holiday) while others are more intense.

 Obviously, studying part-time is different from full-time study.
 Not only is the average hourly commitment less, but it should be possible to take longer ‘breaks’ without interrupting your studies or damaging your progress.